strohs/aws-cda-notes/study-notes-JUNE2018.md

         * Online Transaction Processing differs from Online Analytics Processing in terms of the types of queries you will run
-        * OLAP - ex: net profit for EMEA and Pacific for for a certain product, and want to know stuff like unit cost of radio in each region
+        * OLAP - ex: net profit for EMEA and Pacific for for a certain product, and want to know stuff like unit cost of the product in each region, sales figures per month/day/week
             * pulls in large # of records
             * much more complex type of processing is done
     * data warehousing databases will use different type of architecture both from a database perspective and infra-